 Iran’s Raisi promises retaliation at funeral for victims of twin bombings

-The attack claimed by ISIL (ISIS) took place in Kerman on Wednesday during a memorial for top commander Qassem Soleimani.
+Authorities say 11 suspects arrested after attack in Kerman during a memorial for top commander Qassem Soleimani on Wednesday .

 Iranian President Ebrahim Raisi has promised to retaliate after twin bombings in the city of Kerman this week killed and wounded many people attending a memorial for top General Qassem Soleimani.